Buy a used vehicle

 You should be aware that some people may try to sell water-damaged vehicles at bargain prices.
 Some water-damaged vehicles cannot be licensed for road use.

 inspection checklist.
 If you're serious about the vehicle, we strongly recommend having it inspected by a professional mechanic.

 Buying from a licensed dealer

 When you buy from a licensed dealer and salesperson, you obtain certain protections.
 Learn more about car dealers' responsibilities and get tips on how to recognize an unlicensed dealer posing as a private seller: Vehicle Sales Authority of British Columbia.

-See Transfer/Tax Form.
+See the Transfer/Tax Form.
 This is a sample only.
-Pick up a valid form from any Autoplan broker.
+You can pick up this form from any

 If you have more questions, talk to your